Become a Urology Technician

 - Renal and Dialysis Technician

-Step 1: Complete a Medical Assistant Training Program
+Step 1: Complete an MA Training Program

 Step 2: Gain Experience